Azure/portaldocs/portal-sdk/generated/design-patterns-page-notifications.md

 ## Change logs
 <a name="notification-guidelines-change-logs-feb-2021"></a>
 ### Feb 2021
-* Aligned to fluent design
+* Aligned to fluent notification design
 * Added teaching guidance
 <a name="notification-guidelines-change-logs-jul-2019"></a>
 ### Jul 2019